Get Your Focus Back!

 Unless it’s a true emergency those who care about you should be able to respect this boundary.

-The biggest offenders are instant messages and email so make sure they are closed.
+The biggest offenders are instant messages, social media notices, and email so make sure they are closed.

 3. Write down thoughts - Thoughts will often drift into your mind (or even flood!) as you are trying to focus.
 When they do, take a moment to write them down briefly.